 The founders of Chomp foresaw the move from a PC-centric world to a world driven by mobile consumption.
 As the number of apps exploded, it had become difficult for users to find the perfect app based on what they want to do.
 They knew that the existing search technologies produced by entrenched vendors such as Google, as well as the search available in app stores, would not work well within the new mobile paradigm.
 App data is very different from web data.
 They founded Chomp and developed a patent-pending search engine built from the ground up that allows:

 - Carriers and developers to effectively integrate app search into their products and content, and

 - Consumers to find apps in the fastest, easiest and most effective way possible.

-In mid-2011, while mobile growth had skyrocketed, app search was still viewed as a nascent category.
+While mobile growth had skyrocketed, app search was still viewed as a nascent category.
 There was an urgent need to educate press, partners and users about the differences between app and web search, and the importance of quality app search.
 Competitive offerings were also coming to the fore.
 Chomp knew they needed to fully leverage the growing market opportunity, attract partners and clearly differentiate the company against competitors.
 Chomp contacted Julie Karbo and her partner at Kevin Rose’s recommendation.

 - Establish Chomp as the de facto app search leader